-- 39 The Central Bank expects that (re)insurers consider their current strategy and business model to understand the potential exposure to climate change risk.
-This consideration should include current exposures to climate change risk based on their investment portfolio, products, and own operations including outsourced activities.
-It should also consider how the exposure is likely to change in the future, e.g., based on changes to the strategy including new business or investment plans. - 40 The Central Bank expects that (re)insurers consider how the climate change risk exposure could evolve over the short, medium and long term. - 41 The Central Bank expects that (re)insurers consider a broad range of both physical and transition risk drivers to assess the materiality of their exposure to climate change risk.
+- 43. The Central Bank expects that (re)insurers consider how the climate change risk exposure could evolve over the short, medium, and long term. - 44.
+The Central Bank expects that (re)insurers consider a broad range of both physical and transition risk drivers to assess the materiality of their exposure to climate change risk.
 Physical risk drivers may include the geographic location of assets, the impact of natural catastrophes on the underwriting portfolio, future mortality and morbidity.
-Transition risk drivers may include investments in fossil fuel dependent companies, changing risk profile of business, litigation related claims, reputational risk. - 42 For both physical and transition risks, the Central Bank expects that (re)insurers also consider potential second order impacts of climate change.
-For example, this may include the impact that natural catastrophes could have on global supply chains, or that government policies could have on achieving the targets set out in the Paris Agreement, both of which could lead to inflationary pressures and increases to interest rates. - 43 (Re)insurers should combine the baseline scenario with their potential exposure to arrive at an assessment of the materiality of their exposure to climate change risk. - 44 (Re)insurers may use qualitative and/or quantitative approaches to the assessment of materiality, depending on the nature scale and complexity of the (re)insurer. - 45 Where (re)insurers place reliance on future management actions to mitigate climate change risk, the Central Bank expects the feasibility of the assumptions underlying such management actions to be assessed.
-Examples of assumptions include; policyholder acceptance of increasing premiums, societal acceptance of greater levels of uninsurable risk, ongoing availability of affordable reinsurance.
+Transition risk drivers may include investments in fossil fuel dependent companies, changing risk profile of business, litigation related claims, and reputational risk. - 45.
+For both physical and transition risks, the Central Bank expects that (re)insurers also consider potential second order impacts of climate change.
+For example, this may include the impact that natural catastrophes could have on global supply chains, or the impact that government policies to achieve the targets set out in the Paris Agreement10 could have, both of which could lead to inflationary pressures and increases to interest rates. - 46.
+(Re)insurers should combine the baseline scenario with their potential exposure to arrive at an assessment of the materiality of their exposure to climate change risk. - 47.
+(Re)insurers may use qualitative and/or quantitative approaches to the assessment of materiality, depending on the nature scale and complexity of the (re)insurer. - 48.
+Where (re)insurers place reliance on future management actions and other mitigating actions to manage climate change risk, the Central Bank expects the feasibility of the assumptions underlying such management actions to be assessed in the circumstances in which they will be relied upon.
+Examples of assumptions include: policyholder acceptance of increasing premiums, societal acceptance of greater levels of uninsurable risk, ongoing availability of affordable reinsurance.